An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: Simulations

 We refer to the procedure proposed in Section 2 as ME-Cor.
 We compare the proposed procedure to two primary competitors.
 One competitor is the approach of \cite{ybarra2008small}, which assumes that $Cor(u_{i}, e_{i}) = 0$.
 We abbreviate the \cite{ybarra2008small} procedure as ``YL''.
 We implement estimation and prediction for the model of \cite{ybarra2008small} using the {\tt R} package {\tt saeME}.
-The other competitor is the standard estimator and predictor for the traditional \cite{fay1979estimates} model, abbreviated as ``FH''.
+The other competitor is the standard estimator and predictor for the traditional \cite{fay1979estimates} model, abbreviated as ``FH.''
 This competitor is of practical interest because naive application of the Fay-Herriot model when the covariate is from a sample survey is tempting for its simplicity.
 We implement estimation, prediction, and MSPE estimation for the standard Fay-Herriot model using the {\tt R} package {\tt SAE}.

 We do not include the predictor outlined in \cite{ybarra2003} in the simulations for two main reasons.
 One is that the predictor of \cite{ybarra2003} is not fully developed for the case of a correlation between the measurement error and the sampling error.
 The other is that we do not view the procedure of \cite{ybarra2003} as a competitor to our approach.
 Instead, our objective is to build on the predictor of \cite{ybarra2003} and study its properties in more detail.

-We expect the properties of the procedure outlined in \cite{ybarra2003} to be similar to the properties of the proposed procedure.
+We also do not compare our predictor to a predictor for a bivariate model in which the covariate is included as a second response variable.
+As discussed in Section 1, \cite{franco2019using} considers a bivariate modeling approach.
+Their approach is equivalent to a structural measurement error model with no covariates.
+We prefer to remain in the framework of functional measurement error.
+Therefore, we do not include a comparison to a predictor based on a bivariate model.

-\subsection{Normal Distributions, Unequal $\bm{\Psi}_{i}$}
+\subsection{Normal Distributions, Unequal $\Psi_i$}

 We first simulate data with normally distributed random components, as specified in model (\ref{mecor}).
 We use the unequal $\bm{\Psi}_{i}$ defined in (\ref{unequalpsi}).
 We compare the alternative estimators and predictors for the case of normal distributions and unequal $\bm{\Psi}_{i}$ in Tables ~\ref{tab1} and ~\ref{tab2}.
+Table~\ref{tab1} contains the MC means and standard deviations of the alternative estimators of the fixed model parameters.
+The properties of the estimators are similar across the 8 configurations.
+At the sample size of $n = 500$, the proposed estimator (ME-Cor) is approximately unbiased for the intercept and slope.
+For $n= 500$, the MC bias of the proposed estimator of $\sigma^{2}_{b}$ is below 0.01 for each combination of $(a,b,\rho)$.